-There are a huge amount of certified and experienced meditation teachers across the world, all teaching various forms of meditation for various fees and with varying course structures.
+There are a huge amount of certified and experienced meditation teachers across the world, who have all taken different meditation teacher training courses, and who teach various forms of meditation for various fees and with varying course structures.

 The question is: In order to choose the right guidance for you, what should you look for in a meditation teacher?

 First things first, why should you learn meditation with a teacher?